-2022 marks the 26th year of the Hunt County Program, which has been recognized locally and on the state level for outstanding educational programming.
+2025 marks the 29th year of the Hunt County Program, which has been recognized locally and on the state level for outstanding educational programming.
 The program is designed to increase the availability of horticultural information and extend horticultural projects throughout the community.

-AgriLife Hunt County Extension
+Texas A&M AgriLife Extension Hunt County

 2217 Washington Street